 \section{Introduction}

-Large Language Models (LLMs) acquire vast parametric knowledge during pretraining, encoding facts, concepts, and their relationships across billions of parameters.
-Post-training techniques—including supervised fine-tuning (SFT), Reinforcement Learning from Human Feedback (RLHF), and specialized reasoning-focused RL—are then applied to transform these base models into instruction-following agents capable of complex reasoning \citep{yu2025dapo,wang2025octothinker,bai2022constitutional}.
-While these methods improve performance on reasoning benchmarks and user preference metrics, a growing body of evidence reveals a concerning trade-off known as the ``alignment tax'' \citep{lin2024mitigating, askell2021general,sorensen2025spectrum}: models sacrifice factual memorization capabilities to optimize for other objectives, leading to reduced performance on knowledge-intensive benchmarks \citep{yuan2024towards,gekhman2024does}.
-However, existing work has primarily focused on direct factual recall tasks over unstructured knowledge, leaving a critical gap: \textit{do these degradation patterns hold for all forms of parametric knowledge retrieval tasks?}
+Large Language Models (LLMs) acquire vast parametric knowledge during pretraining, encoding facts and concepts across model parameters.
+Post-training techniques, including supervised fine-tuning (SFT), distillation, Reinforcement Learning from Human Feedback (RLHF) and RL, then transform these base models into instruction-following agents capable of complex reasoning \citep{,bai2022constitutional,wang2025octothinker,yu2025dapo}.
+While these methods improve reasoning and align with user preferences, a growing body of evidence reveals a trade-off known as the ``alignment tax'' \citep{askell2021general,lin2024mitigating, sorensen2025spectrum}: models sacrifice factual recall to optimize for other objectives, leading to degraded performance on knowledge-intensive benchmarks \citep{gekhman2024does,yuan2024towards}.

-To address this question, we investigate tasks where retrieval demands navigating hierarchical structures encoded within the model's parameters.
-Consider medical code lookup (Figure~\ref{fig:overview}): to identify that ICD-9-CM code 57.95 refers to ``Replacement of indwelling urinary catheter,'' a model can attempt direct recall—often failing due to the vast code space—or systematically traverse the taxonomy (Chapter 11 $\rightarrow$ codes 57.0-57.99 $\rightarrow$ specific procedure).
-Surprisingly, reasoning-enhanced models outperform their base counterparts by 24 percentage points on MedConceptsQA, directly \textbf{challenging the conventional wisdom that RL sacrifices memorization for reasoning} \citep{ghosh2024closer,chu2025sft}.
-We hypothesize these models succeed through systematic hierarchical navigation rather than direct recall, proposing that \textbf{reinforcement learning enhances navigation of existing parametric knowledge rather than adding new factual content}.
+However, existing work has examined a limited number of recall tasks and post-training methods.
+This leaves open two broader questions: \textbf{\textit{do these degradation patterns generalizes across the major forms of knowledge retrieval—entity-relations, taxonomies, and ontologies?
+And how do knowledge-recall abilities differ across post-training strategies such as distillation, SFT, and RL \footnote{We use ``RL'' and ``reasoning'' interchangeably, and likewise ``SFT'' and ``instruction-tuned,'' for simplicity.
+Although most models combine multiple post-training stages, our terminology refers to the dominant paradigm distinguishing the two model types.}?}}